 Naturally, to study the Bible, you’ll need a Bible.
 There are lots of digital resources out there, which are great!
 But I personally like to have a hard copy of the Word, too.
-There’s just something about physically touching it that connects dots for me sometimes.
+There’s just something about physically holding any book, and for me God’s Word is no different.

-Even though I adore my New King James Study Bible, it’s also great to read as many other translations as possible to get a clear picture of what’s being said.
-For that, I pull out my phone and click on my handy dandy Bible App where nearly any translation I can think of is at my fingertips.
-Since I don’t typically use a King James Bible but need it to use my Strong’s Concordance (we’ll talk about that next), I use my Bible App a lot.
+Even though I adore my study Bibles, it’s also great to read other translations and get a clear picture of what’s being said.
+For that, I use the Bible App where nearly any translation I can think of is at my fingertips.

-It also has some cool features like highlighting and notes (especially helpful for those who don’t like highlighting and writing notes directly in their written Bibles).
-There’s even a section for devotional plans now, if you’re also in need of one of those.
-(Or you can get my Heart of a Woman 16-day devotional by putting in your name and email below!)
+The Bible App also has some cool features like highlighting and notes (especially helpful for those who don’t like highlighting and writing notes directly in their hard copy Bibles).
+There’s even a section for devotional plans, if you’d benefit from one of those.

 You can also access the Bible online by following this link.

 Sometimes our connotation for a word or they way we think about it taints our view of what’s being said in scripture.
-The Strong’s makes it easy to find the original meanings behind whatever word we’re looking at and cut through our preconceived ideas.
+Bible concordances–like the Strong’s or ones found on Blue Letter Bible–make it easy to find the original usage behind whatever word we’re looking at.

-Bible Study Tools has one available online that you can find here.
-I personally opt for a hard copy that’s always within arms reach any time I have my Bible out.
-If you also prefer that method, you can find the Strong’s on Amazon.
+Bible Study Tools has the Strong’s concordance available online that you can find here.
+We have a hard copy at home that my husband purchased long ago.
+If you prefer that method, you can find the Strong’s on Amazon.